MananTaneja/Flask-Blog/README.md

 # Flask Blog

-Simple Blog created with flask, with upvote funtionality
+Simple Blog created with flask, with upvote functionality

 ## Commands to run
 1. Comand to install all required packages